croissantking/840AV-Stealth-ATX/README.md

 The PCBs in these PSUs are all the same and are labelled ATX400W REV:A5.
 Some of the components may be slightly different based on the output rating.

 If you want, you can modify the Gerbers to fit the mounting locations of your own chosen PSU.
-You could also drill holes into the board but note that a new connection should be made to the ground plane from each of the new standoff locations if doing this.
+You can also drill holes into the board but note that a new connection should be made to the ground plane from each of the new standoff locations if doing this.

 The design reuses the Delta SMP-220DB AC inlet board, and replicates both the original monitor passthrough power relay and fan speed control logic for authentic behaviour.